NixOS/rfcs/rfcs/0181-list-index-syntax.md

 # Summary
 [summary]: #summary

-This proposal extends the attrpath syntax to include `'[' INT ']'` elements that refer to values in lists.
+This proposal extends the attrpath syntax to include `'[' INT ']'` components that refer to elements in lists.
 This would enable expressions such as the following:

 ```nix